kimmo1019/scDEC/README.md

 ## Contact

-Also Feel free to open an issue in Github or contact `liu-q16@mails.tsinghua.edu.cn` if you have any problem in Roundtrip.
+Also Feel free to open an issue in Github or contact `liu-q16@mails.tsinghua.edu.cn` if you have any problem in running scDEC.

 ## License